core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The following example illustrates the usage of a CoAP message to resolve "example.org.
 IN AAAA" based on the URI "coaps://\[2001:db8::1\]/".
 The CoAP body is encoded in the "application/dns-message" Content-Format.
-For better readability, the payload is provided in a human-readable format.
-In the actual message, however, it would be encoded in the binary message format (bytes printed in hexadecimal representation) defined in {{-dns}}.

     FETCH coaps://[2001:db8::1]/
     Content-Format: 553 (application/dns-message)